smartie-dieter/Udacity-Deep-Reinforcement-Learning/Project_1_Navigation/README.md

 # To know:
 All the documentation is written in: Navigation.ipynb *(.html)*
 Basically, the project starts at part 4 in the notebook.
 (Therefor you can skip the first 9 cells).
+If you would like to reproduce this experiment, you just have to run the notebook from top till bottom

 Documentation: *Navigation.ipynb* + in the classes